knpuniversity/easyadminbundle/knpu/custom-menu.md

 ## Re-organizing the Config

 Ok team, our admin menu is complete!
-The *last* thing I want to show you isn't anything special to this bundle: it's just a nice way to organize anys configuration.
+The *last* thing I want to show you isn't anything special to this bundle: it's just a nice way to organize any configuration.
 In fact, this trick will become the standard way to organize things in Symfony 4.

 Right now, well, our admin configuration goes from line 81 of `config.yml` to line